Beyond-jQuery/book/manuscript/dom-manipulation.md

 You can optionally pass boolean parameters to `clone()` above if you'd like jQuery to clone any data and event listeners on the element.
 But be warned that jQuery will only copy event listeners and data attached to the element via jQuery.
 Any listeners and data added outside of jQuery's API will be lost.

-The DOM API provides an similarly named method, `cloneNode`, available on the `Node` interface.
+The DOM API provides a similarly named method, `cloneNode`, available on the `Node` interface.
 [It was first standardized as part of DOM Level 2 Core][dom2core-clonenode], which became a W3C recommendation back in 2000.
 As a result, `cloneNode` is supported in _any_ browser.
-Our example below is limited Internet Explorer 8 and up (though this is hardly a problematic limitation) due to my use of `querySelector`.
+Our example below is limited to Internet Explorer 8 and up (though this is hardly a problematic limitation) due to my use of [`querySelector`](#queryselector-example).

 {title="cloning elements - DOM API - all modern browsers + IE8", lang=javascript}
 ~~~~~~~
-// shallow clone: return value only the empty <ol>
+// shallow clone: return value is an empty <ol class="numbers">
 document.querySelector('.numbers').cloneNode();

-// deep clone: return value is an exact copy
+// deep clone: return value is an exact copy of the tree
 document.querySelector('.numbers').cloneNode(true);
 ~~~~~~~